CORRECTED-Ukraine's PrivatBank restructuring gets investor nod

 The struggles to get the restructuring over the line at the systemically important bank are a microcosm of the challenges facing Ukraine.
 The state is also going through a protracted debt restructuring process that has only just started to see real progress after months of negotiations.

-This week the sovereign has reportedly reached an agreement with creditors for a 20% write-down on existing debt.
+This week the sovereign has reached an agreement with creditors for a 20% write-down on existing debt.
 The haircut is halfway between the opening gambits proposed by Ukraine and its investors over recent months.
-It has not been confirmed by either party.

 Like the sovereign, PrivatBank has had to soften its restructuring terms to get bondholders to agree to a deal.